drublic/init/README.md

 ## CSS

 We currently work with [Sass](http://sass-lang.com/) (in its dialect SCSS) and do not use CSS directly.
-We use [libsass](https://github.com/hcatlin/libsass) which is a C implementation of Ruby Sass, thus faster.

 Please do not edit the CSS-files in any case but search the corresponding `.scss` file and edit it accordingly.
 If you are not familiar with SCSS you can write pure CSS which is actually valid SCSS.